Why Internet Regulatory Bodies Matter More Than Ever in 2025

 3. AI, Cloud Services, and the Metaverse Demand Global Standards

-- Web technologies remain stable across all devices.
+- Web technologies remain stable across all devices

-- AI systems follow interoperable web standards.
+- AI systems follow interoperable web standards

-- New networking protocols support high-bandwidth applications.
+- New networking protocols support high-bandwidth applications

 4. Protecting Domain Integrity and Preventing Abuse

-- Policies preventing domain hijacking
+- Policies against domain hijacking

-- Oversight of registry and registrar behavior
+- Oversight of registries and registrars

 - International cooperation against cybercrime